ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 We want to introduce changes to the playlist score multipliers this season.

-#### Playlist Score Multipliers
+#### Playlist score multipliers

 In the past, the playlist score multipliers were set to 1/0.75/0.5.
 After careful consideration and listening to the feedback from the community, we have decided to tweak the multipliers to **1/0.9/0.8** starting this season.
-This will give you more of an incentive to play all three playlists and also reward players with the widest skillsets.
+This will give you more of an incentive to play all three playlists and also reward players with the widest skill sets.

 ## How do I participate in the Beatmap Spotlights League? {id=how-to-participate}